 CASH AND CASH EQUIVALENTS - Cash deposits of TDA are held within the City's pooled portfolio.
 The City's pooled portfolio consists primarily of time deposits and other securities guaranteed by the United States Government or its agencies.
-At June 30, 2022, TDA maintained a balance of \$5,976 in the City's pooled portfolio which represented .51% of the City's pooled portfolio.
+At June 30, 2023 and 2022, TDA maintained balances of \$6,632 and \$5,976, respectively, in the City's pooled portfolio which represented .53% and .51%, respectively, of the City's pooled portfolio.

-The City's pooled portfolio is collateralized by securities held by the City or its agent in the City's name as of June 30, 2022.
+The City's pooled portfolio is collateralized by securities held by the City or its agent in the City's name as of June 30, 2023 and 2022.